Posted on

 - malpractice incidents at a publicly run medical center.

-There is a special statute of limitations rule when only a minor is filing a wrongful death claim for the death of a parent.
-Here, the minor must file an action within two years from the day he/she turns 18 years of age.[5]
+There is a particular statute of limitations rule when only a minor is filing a wrongful death claim for the death of a parent.
+Here, the minor must file an action within two years from the day he/she turns 18.[5]

 In a wrongful death case, family members attempt to recover damages for a loved one’s death when that death occurred because of a person’s wrongful act.
-The applicable law is set forth in Code of Civil Procedure 377.60.[6]
+The applicable law is outlined in Code of Civil Procedure 377.60.[6]

 Some “wrongful acts” that may cause a death include: